The 7 Best Kitten Food for 202017 min read

 Most of its nutrition should come from animal sources because your kitten is an obligate carnivore – this means that its body is designed to derive nutrition most efficiently from animal rather than plant sources.

-Protein is the most important nutrient, essential for building strong muscles, and your kitten needs a minimum of 30% protein in its diet.
+Protein is the most important nutrient, essential for building strong muscles, and your kitten needs a minimum of 30% protein content in its diet.

 After protein, fat is the next most important nutrient for kittens and should make up at least 9% of its diet.